dmbarbour/wikilon/docs/ApplicationModel.md

 Debugging concurrent applications hosted in a dictionary is vastly less unpleasant than debugging concurrent applications hosted on physical hardware.
 We're free to step back in time due to the command pattern.
 We're free to tweak the environment and see how the application would progress.
 There are no [heisenbugs](https://en.wikipedia.org/wiki/Heisenbug) because non-deterministic choice is no longer wired to races whose winners change under the scope of a debugger.

 On the other hand, we lose those convenient timeouts that rely on hardware race non-determinism.
 We cannot rely on timeouts as a basis for hand-wavy soft real-time behavior.
 This constrains which applications we can effectively express with the concurrency abstractions.
 Applications that are very time-dependent will need to be pushed to real-time systems models, i.e. systems whose 'logical timeline' is designed to align tightly with real-world time (or musical beat, etc.).

-## Real-World Effects and Reflection via Software Agents

-Effectful dictionary applications must be modeled as multi-agent systems: external software agents (bots) observe our dictionary for some easily observed conditions and contribute updates to the dictionary.
-For example, a command-pattern dictionary object may include an 'outbox' for messages in its state model.
-An external agent would query for this, capture and clear the outbox, and deliver the content.
-It could also provide a reply service and inject content into an inbox.

-This technique generalizes to many kinds of 'effects'.

-We can model requests for web content, video feeds, news feeds, etc..
-We can model control systems for smart houses, multi-media systems, and robots.
-We can integrate SMTP, Twitter, SMS, databases.
-We can model reflection and automated error recovery.
-Managed dictionary techniques allow injected information to eventually be deleted.
-Low-latency interactions are feasible via Comet-style long polling or a subscriptions model.
-Real-time effects are feasible if we use timestamps appropriately.

-The primary filter should be a set of opt-in attributes.
-We shouldn't have software agents jumping in and modifying our code uninvited, and it is convenient to easily disable effects while debugging or forking an application object.
-Attributes additionally enable our software agents to efficiently discover where their attentions are desired.

 ## Security for Dictionary Applications